-Other assets can consist of deferred or current income tax assets, syndicate receivables, dividend receivables, cash collateral receivables resulting from derivative transactions, prepaid expenses and other.
-Other liabilities and accrued expenses can consist of deferred or current income tax liabilities, syndicate payables, dividend payables, cash collateral payables resulting from derivative transactions, accrued compensation and benefits, reserves and other.
+Other assets can consist of syndicate receivables, dividend receivables, cash collateral receivables resulting from derivative transactions, prepaid expenses and other.
+Other liabilities and accrued expenses can consist of syndicate payables, dividend payables, cash collateral payables resulting from derivative transactions, accrued compensation and benefits, reserves and other.